 Can you see the cliff yet ?

 But the party will not last for very long.
-Few years ago, I shared a deck with a senior leader with my then employer on why building an in-house AutoML platform is not prudent for a company that does not have core competency in it.
-Now, when you see the start of the fierce competition in AutoML, Enterprise AI or Supply Chain solutions space, you know where it is going and why I said so years ago.
+More than an year ago as well, I used an example of AtoML tools in one of my articles on LinkedIn emphasizing the same point.
+When you see the start of the fierce competition in AutoML, Enterprise AI or Supply Chain solutions space, you know where it is going.

-The players in this intensly competitive space will consolidate through M&A. And if your purpose was not to make a quick buck, you just wasted your time developing something that is now easily available and in next two years, will be entirely commoditized.
-Anyways, my deck back then was trashed after a one word reply -“cool!”.
-I printed that and put it on my desk, with some other emails on my desk wall.
-Each of those messages convey a career lesson to me and this one was one that has been shared thousands of years ago in Indian epic “Panchtantra” -” For certain groups, NEVER give and advise unless you are asked for”.
+The players in this intensly competitive space will consolidate through M&A. So if you recently entered the foray and if your purpose was not to make a quick buck, you just wasted your time developing something that is now easily available and in next two years, will be entirely commoditized.

 Anyways, so the mayhem has begun.
 The Market will consolidate.
 Smaller player may actually benefit.
 I see some of them are very much under the radar and pretty lucrative from their capabilities perspective and complement the capabilities of some of the existing big players.